raganwald/wood_and_stones/readme.md

 ![Shape Go][ibox]

 **Unusual Setups**: A few other variations have standard rules and scoring, but different ways to set up the initial board.
-[Influence Go][influence]gives each player gets two opposing edges of the board.
+[Influence Go][influence] gives each player opposing edges of the board.

 ![Influence Go][iinfluence]